Skip to Content

 hand gluing eyebrow to Santa handprint craft

-Next, glue Santa’s beard to the bottom of his face.
+Next, help your child to glue Santa’s beard to the bottom of his face.

 hand gluing beard to Santa handprint craft